monitoringartist/zenoss5-core-autodeploy/README.md

 Linux 7.x / Ubuntu 14.
 A 64-bit build is required.

-The script included in this directory will automatically install Zenoss 5 Core / Resource Manager 5 and Control Center for you.
+The script included in this directory will automatically install Zenoss 5 Core / Resource Manager 5, Control Center and some install/deploy extra projects for you.

 Please donate to author, so he can continue to publish another awesome projects for free: